Paronkh

 Paronkh is a village in Mainpuri block of Mainpuri district, Uttar Pradesh.
 A minor battle took place here in 1562; it was the first time the Mughal emperor Akbar personally commanded troops in battle.
 There are ruins of an old fort in the village.
 As of 2011, Paronkh has a population of 2,413, in 411 households.

 Geography

 Paronkh is located on the Isan River, 10 km southwest of Mainpuri.
 In the village there is a mound, or khera, with the ruins of an old fort.

 History

 Paronkh was the site of the Battle of Paronkh, in early 1562.
 This was a minor battle fought between a "punitive force" under the Mughal emperor Akbar, consisting of 200 men and 200 elephants, and a group of about 400 local brigands from a group of eight villages in pargana Sakit.
 The Akbarnama, written by Akbar's official court historian Abu'l-Fazl ibn Mubarak, contains a narrative account of the battle.
 Although it was a minor event, Paronkh is notable for being the first battle that Akbar personally led troops in.

+Archaeology

+During an exploration of Mainpuri district in the late 1970s, the archaeologist L. M. Wahal discovered an archaeological site at Paronkh where there were artifacts attributed to the Northern Black Polished Ware culture (c.
+700-200 BCE).